MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/bulk-file-schema.md

 > Similarly during upload you may submit the fields in any order.
 The upload record order is important when creating new entities, as described below within [Type Hierarchy](#typehierarchy).

 ## <a name="formatversions"></a>Format Versions
 The bulk format version is separate from the Bing Ads API version.
 Format version enables a flexible upgrade path to adopt the latest supported features without breaking your application.
 As a best practice you should always upgrade to the latest format version.
-Currently Bing Ads API Version 12 only supports format version 6.0.
+Currently the only supported format version is 6.0.

 To specify the file format version using bulk download, set *FormatVersion* to 6.0 in either the [DownloadCampaignsByAccountIds](downloadcampaignsbyaccountids.md) or [DownloadCampaignsByCampaignIds](downloadcampaignsbycampaignids.md) request.